 How To Stop External Bleeding In Dogs

-Listed below, in order of preference, are some techniques to stop or control external bleeding in dogs.
+Listed below, in the order you should perform them, are some techniques to stop or control external bleeding in dogs.

 Direct, gentle pressure is the method most preferred for stopping external bleeding.

 If there are other injuries that need to be addressed, tie the compress in place with bandages or gauze.
-If there are no compress materials available, a bare hand or finger will work.
+If there are no compress materials available, your hand or finger will work.

 Obviously, you should wash your hands thoroughly after handling any bodily fluids, like blood, and use gloves if they are available.